Uninett/daas-apps/genomics/sparkcaller/README.md

 Keep in mind that the tools which are not present in the configuration file will be skipped.

-An example of a configuration file where the entire pipeline is executed, is provided in the repo.
+The file `config_example.properties` is an example config file where the entire pipeline is executed.

 The name which GATK uses for the tool is used as the key.
 The following keys are valid: